svenvc/blog/2025-09-12-cooperative-server-shutdown.md

   Smalltalk snapshot: false andQuit: true ].
 ```

-A special REST service, only accessible on the local network on port 42033, with a single endpoint, `/repl`, will accepts POST requests with Smalltalk code, execute them and return the result.
+A special REST service, only accessible on the local network on port 42033,
+with a single endpoint, `/repl`, will accepts POST requests with Smalltalk code,
+execute them and return the result.
 For example:

 ```console
 $ curl -X POST -H'Content-Type:text/plain' -d '42 factorial' http://localhost:42033/repl
 1405006117752879898543142606244511569936384000000000
 ```

-Now we can extend our startup shell script (Bash) with a hook and install it.
-We need an alternative to our `pharo-ctl.sh` script, the simpler `pharo-launcher.sh`, that keeps waiting for its Pharo subprocess once it is launched.
+Now we can extend our startup shell script with a hook and install it.
+We need an alternative to our `pharo-ctl.sh` script, the simpler `pharo-launcher.sh`,
+that keeps waiting for its Pharo subprocess once it is launched.
 Here it is in its entirety.

 ```bash
 #!/bin/bash